just-the-docs/just-the-docs/docs/groups/epsilon/epsilon.md

 Epsilon Security Consulting is a sci-fi themed group within the Second Life Military Community, created with the aim to spread (and return) the fun of combat across the community, and one day, the grid.

+They're even bigger pussies than Grand Federation.
+Congrats boys, you did it.

-Teleport to http://maps.secondlife.com/secondlife/Araxia/92/112/3501 to apply!
+Teleport to http://maps.secondlife.com/secondlife/buhbuhbuh/150/97/3304 to apply!